ArtiPedia/blog-v3/_posts/2016-03-24-jekyll-subscribe-form.md

 {% include adsense-inside-post-2.html %}

 For Jekyll websites, one must choose embeddable forms.
-Here is how the code looks like
+Here is how the code looks like.
+You can customize the form design in any way you like.

 {% highlight html %}
 <!-- Begin MailChimp Signup Form -->